all9lives/mx-atrium-node/README.md

 For a complete express.js server example, [click here](https://github.com/mxenabled/mx-atrium-express).

+## Proxy Support
+Some cloud hosted applications will need to connect via a proxy server to allow for IP Whitelisting to MX Atrium Production servers.
+The `[omni-fetch](https://www.npmjs.com/package/omni-fetch)`

 ## Helpers

 There are two constants returned with the Atrium instance, `endpoints` and `environments`.